meta-scenes/MetaScenes/dataset/DATA.md

 2. **Precomputed Transformation Matrices** – Optimized transformations for creating physically plausible scenes.
 You can use this [script](https://github.com/yuhuangyue/MetaScenes/blob/main/dataset/export_and_visualize_phy_scene.py) to convert an annotated scene to a physics-based scene.
 3. **Preprocessed Scene Layouts** – Scene layouts generated using both heuristic-based and model-based approaches for visualization.

+We recommend using **Human-Annotated Scenes**, as physics-optimized scenes may sometimes be unstable, leading to incorrect object placements.

 The folder structure is as follows: